Cosmogenic Nuclide Laboratory

-Cosmogenic nuclides, such as beryllium-10, aluminium-26, and carbon-14 among others, are rare isotopes of elements produced through interactions of cosmic radiation with nuclei in Earth’s atmosphere and surface.
+Cosmogenic nuclides, such as beryllium-10, aluminium-26, and carbon-14 among others, are rare isotopes of elements produced through interactions of cosmic radiation with nuclei in Earth’s atmosphere and near surface.
 Because we know the rates at which these isotopes are produced, the concentrations of cosmogenic nuclides in rock, soil, sediment, etc. can be used to determine how long that material has been exposed at Earth’s surface.
 This allows us to calculate exposure ages and erosion rates at Earth’s surface.

 The applications of cosmogenic nuclide methods span the Earth Sciences.
-Absolute sating of glacial moraines and river terraces, for example provide vital constraints on paleo-climate impacts on the landscape.
+Absolute dating of glacial moraines and river terraces, for example provide vital constraints on paleo-climate impacts on the landscape.
 Cosmogenic nuclides can be used to date fault scarps and the occurrence of large landslides, helping us understand tectonics and earthquake hazards and recurrence intervals.
 Soil production rates and erosion rates can likewise be determined by measuring nuclide concentrations in soils or river sediment, respectively, providing constraints of soil sustainability and flood hazard.

-Abby Burdis, MSc 2014 - Denudation rates derived from spatially-averaged cosmogenic nuclide analysis in Nelson/Tasman catchments, South Island, New Zealand
+- Abby Burdis (MSc, 2014) – Denudation rates derived from spatially-averaged cosmogenic nuclide analysis in Nelson/Tasman catchments, South Island, New Zealand.